-Sales Returns and Allowances
+Sales Returns and Allowances: Definition

-What Is the Sales Returns and Allowances Journal?
+Sales Returns and Allowances Journal

-When sales are returned by customers or an allowance is granted to them on account of short delivery, breakage or low quality, etc., the entry is made in sales returns and allowances journal.
+When sales are returned by customers or an allowance is granted to them due to delayed delivery, breakage, or quality issues, an entry is made in the sales returns and allowances journal.

 How to Record Sales Returns and Allowances

 On the books of the seller, the customer’s accounts receivable account has a debit balance.
 Thus, the term credit memorandum indicates that the seller has decreased the customer’s account and does not expect payment.

 Lakeside used the credit memorandum in the above figure as a source document for the following general journal entry.

 The credit part of this entry involves both a controlling account (accounts receivable) in the general ledger and a customer’s account (Champ’s TV Sales) in the accounts receivable subsidiary ledger.